Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

-#2 Time to first-time value
+#2.
+Time to first-time value

 You can tell your customers why your product is superior to your competitors’ and make them feel the same by a lot of tactics.
 But they need to find starting value as soon as they sign up.
 When is the first time your customer is going to find value from your product?

-More often than not, you will be setting up your product in their technical environment, you may have to do the following:
+More often than not, you will be setting up your product in their technical environment.
+So you may have to do the following:

 In the subscription economy, offering a free trial for your product is a powerful marketing strategy.
 It allows them to use your product without having to spend a penny.
 If they are satisfied with the product, there are high chances that they will use your tool by finally making a purchase.

-Offering free trial puts you in a position where you can improve your brand value as well as offer them plain value.
+Offering a free trial puts you in a position where you can improve your brand value as well as offer them plain value.
 But you need paying customers who are the lifeline for your business.
 The ability for you to convert your free trial customers into paid customers will be a telling sign of your success.

 Have you thought about the fact that the prospects in the free trial will be already familiar with your product once they start using the free version?
-It will take you less time to help them find the first value.
+The it will take you less time to help them find the first value.
 It is the shortest route to the onboarding process as they teach themselves how to use the product.

 You can offer them the training using a variety of techniques.
 If it is a high-ticket client, then you can call them and guide them into using the product.
 Otherwise, you need to prepare huge stacks of content that is to be made available in different formats for all types of customers.

 Note when each component in the training was started and completed so that you can figure out how well you are explaining each concept.
 Since your goal is to make the customer work directly with your product as soon as possible, this metric will help you understand if there are any issues in your onboarding process.
-The training should be byte-sized so that they can be easily completed.
+The training should be byte-sized so that they can easily complete it.

 Once they have gone through the training manuals and have found their first value, the next step is to observe how much they are engaging with your product.
 It will help you be aware of issues that might happen and correct your mistakes on the go.